SILVER BAY SEAFOODS

 Facility Type: Seafood Processing

-The highly customized processing facility is designed to withstand a snow-pack which can be up to 17 feet.
-The Valdez facility will process salmon, eggs for wild salmon caviar, as well as recover fish oil from the remaining solids.
-The two freeze tunnels and a plate freezer can freeze up to 130,000 round pounds of salmon per hour.
+Fisher built and customized to Silver Bay’s unique specifications.
+For example, the processing facility is designed to withstand a wind loads of up to 160 miles per hour.
+Additionally, the facility is built to process several types of fish, eggs for caviar, and recover fish oil from the remaining solids.
+Moreover, freeze tunnels and a plate freezer freeze hundreds of thousands pounds per hour.

 Fisher’s scope of work was all inclusive; self-performing most of the work.
 For instance, the concrete, carpentry, civil and thermal work.
 Additionally, Fisher worked with Silver Bay Seafoods to install their proprietary equipment.
 Fisher civil crews prepared the site and installed all utilities, the power plant, satellite and IT systems, wells, a full septic system, and storm drainage.